pi-hole/docs/docs/guides/whitelist-blacklist.md

 #### Example `pihole -b` usages

-* Attempt to add one or more domains to the blacklist and reload dnsmasq:
+* Attempt to add one or more domains to the blacklist and reload pihole-FTL:

     ```bash
     pihole -b domain1 [domain2...]
     ```

-* Attempt to add one or more domains to the blacklist, but do not reload dnsmasq:
+* Attempt to add one or more domains to the blacklist, but do not reload pihole-FTL:

     ```bash
     pihole -b -nr domain1 [domain2...]
     ```

-* Attempt to add one or more domains to the blacklist and force dnsmasq to reload:
+* Attempt to add one or more domains to the blacklist and force pihole-FTL to reload:

     ```bash
     pihole -b -f domain1 [domain2...]